Eric238-tech/COMPANY-SALES-ANALYSIS/README.md

 # COMPANY-SALES-ANALYSIS
 A small but powerful Power BI dashboard with key insights.
-Absolutely!
-Here's a complete and professional write-up for your **Company Sales Analysis Dashboard** project, modeled closely after the structure you shared for the Electric Vehicle Analysis project:

----

-## 📦 Company Sales Analysis

 This project presents an interactive and data-rich **Sales Performance Dashboard** built in **Power BI**.
 It provides comprehensive insights into company-wide sales operations, allowing users to explore revenue trends, profitability, and product movement across various markets and segments.